 Exploring Computer Science is a project based class that provides an introduction to computing, this class is designed to serve students with no computing experience while allowing opportunities for more experienced students to expand and showcase their own skills.
 The main units this class focuses on are Human Computer Interaction, Problem Solving and Computational Thinking, Web Development, Programming, Data, and Robotics.

-Students then choose between three concentrator courses, IT Essentials or AP Computer Science A.
+Students then choose between two concentrator courses, IT Essentials or AP® Computer Science Principles.

 IT Essentials course (TigerTech) is a class with several subgroups within it.
 In the first group, IT Support, students learn the basics of technical support.
 The class focuses on preparing students for the COMPTIA A+ certification.
 These students will also work with the RJUHSD IT department to provide technical support for the students and staff of Roseville High school and the surrounding community.
 This group has taken on projects like managing and repairing the school’s fleet of chromeboooks, doing data recovery and repairs for customers, repairing and upgrading PC’s on campus as well as compete in CyberPatriot a nation wide cyber security competition.
 The second group Business and Web group focuses on the marketing and web development aspect of our organization.
 This group will build a portfolio of their accomplishments focusing on finding and retaining customers, managing the www.rhstigertech.com, creating and managing websites for other school organizations and local businesses.
 The third group, Professional Development and Research, focuses on training teachers and students in the use of Google Apps for education and other software applications.
 These students manage and create content for the TigerTech Youtube channel, create and deliver training presentations to RJUHSD staff about technology in the classroom.
 This group will be expected to research solutions for the staff and train both one on one as well as to a group.
 The fourth and final group is the Development group.
 These students will focus on designing and creating a product as if they were a startup company.
 The product could be a mobile (Android or iOS) or web app or an actual product like a toy, wearable technology or other IOT related solution to a community problem.
 The focus will be on prototyping and refining their product with the intent of bringing it to market by the end of the term.